Buq Aqable

+History

 In March 2014, Somali Armed Forces assisted by AMISOM troops captured the town from Al-Shabaab.
 The offensive was part of an intensified military operation by the allied forces to remove the insurgent group from the remaining areas in southern Somalia under its control.
 In September 2015, Al-Shabaab retakes the city from Somalia Armed Forces.

+On 4th June 2023, the Buq Aqable area was elevated to district level by the Hirshabelle cabinet.